Chart Color Schemes

 Farrer is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Farrer, as per the latest Census evaluation, 73.5% of dwellings were houses with the remaining 26.5% comprising semi-detached homes, apartments, and other types.
-This contrasts with the Australian Capital Territory's (ACT) figures of 58.4% houses and 41.7% other dwellings.
-Home ownership in Farrer stood at 41.1%, with mortgaged properties making up 40.6% and rented dwellings accounting for 18.3%.
-The median monthly mortgage repayment in the area was $2,600, exceeding the ACT average of $2,167.
-The median weekly rent in Farrer was recorded at $450, compared to the ACT's $440.
+The dwelling structure in Farrer, as per the latest Census, consisted of 73.5% houses and 26.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to the Australian Capital Territory's figures of 58.4% houses and 41.7% other dwellings.
+Home ownership in Farrer stood at 41.1%, with mortgaged dwellings at 40.6% and rented ones at 18.3%.
+The median monthly mortgage repayment in the area was $2,600, higher than the Australian Capital Territory average of $2,167.
+The median weekly rent figure was recorded at $450, slightly above the Australian Capital Territory's $440.
 Nationally, Farrer's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing